There’s no denying it, cats are masterpieces! Here are some things that cats need to be happy, healthy and content….

 Holidays and time away from your cat

 Have you thought about time away from your cat?
-Do you have family that will be able to help look after your pet or will you hire a cat sitter to come in and feed your pet or use a cattery.
+Do you have family that will be able to help look after your pet in St Albans or will you hire a cat sitter to come in and feed your cat?
 A week away can cost anywhere between £56 – £120 in pet care services so it’s an important consideration when looking at your budget.

 How to make life enriching for your cat